the episode

 Debbie Dieman: Yes.
 Thank you, Jesus.

-KimberlyFaith: I’d be a really bad holy spirit No. Knocking people over the head.
-Well, if, and I want to add something else because you were telling me before we started recording that Chris you were your husband, of course, was suffering from dementia at this time, pretty significant dementia.
+KimberlyFaith: I’d be a really bad holy spirit.
+Knocking people over the head.
+Well, if, and I want to add something else because you were telling me before we started recording that your husband, of course, was suffering from dementia at this time, pretty significant dementia.

 Debbie Dieman: Well, he had had a stroke six years previous that took out his right side.